manuGil/online-core/docs/source/data-modeling.rst

    **Question.**
    What is the correct mathematical (set theory) expression that describes the *covers* relationship?
 How does this expression differ from the covered by relationship?

 By now, you should understand what topology is, but you may wonder how it can be used.
-During the coming exercises, you will see many different uses, but for now, focus on an example given in the `Topological data model`_.
+During the coming exercises, you will see many different uses, but for now, focus on an example given in the |ltb| `Topological data model`_.

 .. attention::